arquillian/arquillian-extension-rest/README.md

 This extension consists of 2 separate modules: REST Client and Warp REST.

 ## REST Client
 Choose this module if you want to test from client side only (black box).
+[Click here for more documentation.](rest-client/README.md)

 ## Warp REST
 Choose this module if you need to do assertions inside container.
+[Click here for more documentation.](warp-rest/README.md)